Topic Banner

 Key Developments

-The forced migration of the American populace—the silent, rolling eviction disguised as a personal move—is not the result of isolated market fluctuations, but the culmination of systemic shifts driven by deregulation and the financialization of essential needs.
-These key developments illustrate how policy has weaponized housing as an asset class, creating a profit engine fueled by instability and displacement.
+The forced migration of the American populace—the silent, rolling eviction often disguised as a simple personal move—is not the result of isolated market fluctuations, but the culmination of systemic shifts driven by decades of deregulation and the aggressive financialization of essential needs.
+These key developments illustrate precisely how public policy has weaponized housing as a lucrative asset class, creating a profit engine fueled by tenant instability and mass displacement.

 1. The Institutionalization of Eviction and Financialized Housing